devflowinc/ruby-sdk/docs/OrganizationApi.md

 > <Organization> update_organization(tr_organization, update_organization_data)

-update_organization
+Update Organization

-update_organization  Update an organization.
+Update Organization  Update an organization.
 Only the owner of the organization can update it.

 ### Examples